-In 2019, the estimate of large salmon to the Margaree River was 2019 were 2,515 fish (median; 5th to 95th percentile range of 1,979 to 2,902), which is below the long-term average of 2,768 fish.
-The Margaree River has consistently met conservation requirements from 1987 to 2019 (DFO, 2020a).
+The Margaree River has consistently met conservation requirements from 1987 to 2022 (DFO, 2023a).
 Prior to 1996, recreational catch and effort data was used in conjunction with a mark-recapture experiment to generate adult return estimates for the Margaree.
 Since 1997, only recreational catch and effort data has been inputted into the model.
 There has been no successful mark-recapture experiment to validate the catchability coefficient, or the quality of the recreational data inputted into the model.
+At present, returns of salmon in rivers on the mainland Nova Scotia are unknown (Breau, 2012; Biron & Breau, 2015).